nihospr01/OpenSpeechPlatform-2020B/OSP Software Documentation/OSP Software Getting Started Guide - Release 2020B.md

 4. You should see the following message that the uninstall process has been finished.
 <img src="pictures_from_guides/uninstallation/uninstallOSP_uninstallationComplete.png" width="300px" height="100%"/>

+&nbsp;

 ## **10 Resources and Acknowledgements**
 ([back to table of contents](#table-of-contents)) <!-- omit in toc -->

 Below are hyperlinks to OSP-related resources:
-1. [OSP Website](http://openspeechplatform.ucsd.edu/) - General information of OSP.
+1. [**OSP Website**](http://openspeechplatform.ucsd.edu/) - General information of OSP.
-2. [OSP Forum](http://openspeechplatform.ucsd.edu/forum/) - Community discussion of issues and suggestions for improving OSP.
+2. [**OSP Forum**](http://openspeechplatform.ucsd.edu/forum/) - Community discussion of issues and suggestions for improving OSP.

+**For setting up OSP hardware**, there are separate guides that cover the installation steps and sanity checks.
+Below are more hyperlinks:

+1. [Software Quick Start Guide](OSP%20Software%20Documentation/OSP%20Software%20Quick%20Start%20Guide%20(macOS%20Installer)%20-%20Release%202020B.pdf) - Essential requirements and steps for installing and getting OSP software running.

+2. [Software Getting Started Guide](OSP%20Software%20Documentation/OSP%20Software%20Getting%20Started%20Guide%20-%20Release%202020B.md) - Comprehensive guide to installing and testing OSP software.
+This guide covers the following, which are also available as separate guides.

+   * Installation Requirements and Steps (included in the [Software Quick Start Guide](OSP%20Software%20Documentation/OSP%20Software%20Quick%20Start%20Guide%20(macOS%20Installer)%20-%20Release%202020B.pdf))

+   * [Software Sanity Check - Audio Input and Output Sources](OSP%20Software%20Documentation/OSP%20Software%20Sanity%20Check%20-%20Audio%20Input_Output%20Sources%20(Release%202020B).pdf) - Guide to checking that your audio input and output sources are connected for OSP software usage.

+   * [Software Sanity Check - Node.js Version of EWS](OSP%20Software%20Documentation/OSP%20Software%20Sanity%20Check%20-%20Nodejs%20Version%20of%20EWS%20(Release%202020B).pdf) - Guide to testing that the Node.js version of the embedded web server (EWS) works as intended.

+   * [Software Sanity Check - PHP/Laravel Version of EWS](OSP%20Software%20Documentation/OSP%20Software%20Sanity%20Check%20-%20PHP:Laravel%20Version%20of%20EWS%20(Release%202020B).pdf) - Guide to testing that the PHP/Laravel version of the embedded web server (EWS) works as intended.

 This work is supported by: